ABSatpute/Customer-Segmentation-Using-KMeans-Clustering/README.md

   <p>This project aims to segment customers of a mall based on their <strong>Age</strong>, <strong>Annual Income</strong>, and <strong>Spending Score</strong>.
 The segmentation helps in identifying distinct customer groups for targeted marketing and improved customer experience.</p>

+  <h2>Business Problem</h2>
+  <p>Mall management faces a challenge in understanding the diverse needs of its customers.
+Without clearly defined customer segments, marketing strategies and promotional efforts lack precision, resulting in reduced customer engagement and inefficient allocation of marketing budgets.
+By segmenting customers based on demographic and behavioral data, the mall can tailor its marketing efforts and promotions to better meet the specific needs of different customer groups, leading to higher customer satisfaction and increased sales.</p>

   <h2>Project Objective</h2>
   <p>The goal is to group similar customers together using the <strong>KMeans Clustering</strong> algorithm, enabling the mall management to understand customer behavior and make data-driven decisions.</p>